Updated for 2020

 According to Nathan Bartosek, a Forester with the Florida Forest Service, “Allowing the public to remove some of this sand pine cover and density helps us remove the canopy without heavy disturbance to the ground.”

-We do not recommend the use of car GPS units or mapping apps to find the office.
-The directions provided below are more reliable.
+The forest service does not recommend the use of car GPS units or mapping apps to find the office.
+The directions provided below are usually more reliable.
 You can find directions to the Forest Service Office, below.

-Trees are available at the following dates and times:
+Trees are available at the following dates, Sunrise to Sunset:

 You will need to bring your hand saw and cut down your own tree.
 Motorized tools are not allowed for Christmas tree harvesting in the State Forest.